originjs/docs/docs/en/guide/cli/start/README.md

 ## Build

-For production, building the package:
+For production, build packages:

 ```shell
 npm run build  #yarn build
 ```

-You can also use our Origin.js command, which called Vite bundler.
+You can also use Origin.js command, which called Vite bundler.
 It might support Webpack bundler as well in the future.

 ```shell
 ori build
 ```

-The bundler is based on Vite, so you can set [Vite build options](https://vitejs.dev/config/#build-target) in `vite.config.ts` to config building to satisfy your demand.
+Bundler is based on Vite, so you can set [Vite build options](https://vitejs.dev/config/#build-target) in `vite.config.ts` to config building.

 ## Test

-If the test framework is used, the project file will contain test cases for the Vue component, to run the tests:
+If a test framework is used, the project file will contain test use cases for the Vue component.
+To run test:

 ```shell
 npm run test  #yarn test
 ```

-The test result defaultly shows the coverage of the test case.

-Origin.js provides both Jest and Vitest for testing.
-By referencing [Jest Configuration](https://jestjs.io/zh-Hans/docs/configuration) to configure test options in `jest.config.js`, or [Vitest Configuration](https://vitest.dev/config/) to configure in `vite.config.ts`.
+Origin.js supports both Jest and Vitest for testing.
+By referencing [Jest Configuration](https://jestjs.io/zh-Hans/docs/configuration) configure test options in `jest.config.js`, or by referencing [Vitest Configuration](https://vitest.dev/config/) configure in `vite.config.ts`.